birkhoff/clj-petri/petri/README.md

 ## Usage

+Net_A, Net_B, Net_C and net_state.txt are example nets which can be loaded into the simulator

 To use this project please download it and start a lein repl in the <i>petri</i> folder<br><br>

 Here are various <b>example calls</b>: <br> <br>